 The Weddings Project has so far trained over 3,500 vicars in 33 dioceses, and equipped the Church with a miscellany of never-before devised resources.
 The Project outlines the seven key opportunities the Church has to build relationships with marrying couples over the two-and-a-half year period between engagement and first anniversary: The First Call, The First Meeting, Space to Think, Reading the Banns, The Big Day, The Warm Glow, First Anniversary.

-If your church wants to use the Weddings Project, speak to the Archbishop's Domestic Chaplain on 01904 707021.
-The public-facing website about church weddings is here, and you can buy the book about the Weddings Project here.
+If your church wants to use the Weddings Project, speak to the Revd Richard Carew, the Archbishop of York's Domestic Chaplain on 01904 707021.